-As each year draws to a close, it’s natural for many of us to take inventory of the past year and start thinking about the changes we hope to make in the year to come.
+As each year begins to wind down, it’s natural for many of us to take inventory of the past year and start thinking about the changes we hope to make in the year to come.

-As I recently thought about what it takes to make changes, I remembered a story I heard a long time ago: The Story of the Pot Roast.
+As I recently thought about what it takes to create change, I remembered a story I heard a long time ago.

 A young woman was hosting a dinner party for her friends and served a delicious pot roast.
 One of her friends enjoyed it so much that she asked for the recipe, and the young woman wrote it down for her.

 Upon looking over the recipe, her friend inquired, “Why do you cut both ends off the roast before it is prepared and put in the pan?”
 The young woman replied, “I don’t know.
 I cut the ends off because I learned this recipe from my mom and that was the way she had always done it.”

 Her friend’s question got the young woman thinking and so the next day she called her mom to ask her: “Mom, when we make the pot roast, why do we cut off and discard the ends before we set it in the pan and season it?”
 Her mom quickly replied, “That is how your grandma always did it and I learned the recipe from her.”

 Now the young woman was really curious, so she called her elderly grandma and asked her the same question: “Grandma, I often make the pot roast recipe that I learned from mom and she learned from you.
 Why do you cut the ends off the roast before you prepare it?”